TheCamilovisk/ChurnPredictionApp/README.md

 Let's make the app available to the external world, by deploying it to an [AWS EC2][ec2-site] instance.
 For this, you'll need to have an AWS account.
 If you don't have one yet, just follow [these guidelines][aws-create-account], and you'll be good to go.

-**Note 1:** Our configuration will be very simple, and, in theory, you won't need to off the [Free Tier][free-tier] limits (I've tested it myself). **BUT** I garantee nothing, specially if you've used a lot of you quota already.
+**Note 1:** Our configuration will be very simple, and, in theory, you won't need to step off the [Free Tier][free-tier] limits (I've tested it myself). **BUT** I garantee nothing, specially if you've used a lot of you quota already.
 Then, be careful about your limits to not be charged.
 You've been warned, OK 👍️?

 **Note 2:** I strongly suggest you to make some basic **security configuration** to protect your account and enable a billing alarm.
 Just follow [this video][secure-aws-account] and you're good to go.

 ### Create an IAM role

-After log in in the [AWS Management Console][aws-console], search for the *IAM* service in the search bar.
+After log in the [AWS Management Console][aws-console], search for the **IAM** service in the search bar.

 ![Search bar][aws-searchbar]